 During the Leave of Absence, the employee must keep the Society informed of any change of address, phone number, personal situation etc. A Leave of Absence may be extended if it is requested in writing, a minimum of two weeks prior to the expiration of the Leave.
+Employee benefits will be suspended for any staff away from work for more than 6 weeks.
 Failure to return to work upon the agreed upon date, will result in termination of the position.